mwouts/jupytext/docs/using-cli.md

 Note that `jupytext --test` compares the resulting notebooks according to its expectations.
 If you wish to proceed to a strict comparison of the two notebooks, use `jupytext --test-strict`, and use the flag `-x` to report with more details on the first difference, if any.

-Please note that
+## Cell and notebook metadata

-- Scripts opened with Jupyter have a default [metadata filter](config.md#Metadata-filtering) that prevents additional notebook or cell metadata to be added back to the script.
-Remove the filter if you want to store Jupytext's settings, or the kernel information, in the text file.
+When a scripts is converted to an `.ipynb` notebook, Jupytext will set empty notebook and cell [metadata filters](advanced-options.md) to avoid having notebook or cell metadata added back to the script.
+Remove these filters if you want to store Jupytext's settings, or the kernel information, in the text file.

-- Cell metadata are available in the `light` and `percent` formats, as well as in the Markdown and R Markdown formats.
+Cell metadata are available in the `light` and `percent` formats, as well as in the MyST Markdown, R Markdown and Jupytext Markdown formats.
 R scripts in `spin` format support cell metadata for code cells only.
 Sphinx Gallery scripts in `sphinx` format do not support cell metadata.

-- By default, a few cell metadata are not included in the text representation of the notebook.
-And only the most standard notebook metadata are exported.
-Learn more on this in the sections for [notebook specific](config.md#Per-notebook-configuration) and [global settings](config.md#Metadata-filtering) for metadata filtering.
+A few cell metadata are not included in the text representation of the notebook, and only the most standard notebook metadata are exported - see the section on [metadata filters](advanced-options.md).